MicrosoftDocs/cloud-adoption-framework/docs/migrate/deploy/prepare-for-management.md

 ## Minimum management goals

-This list covers minimum management goals you should plan and prepare for each workload:
+For each workload, these are the minimum management goals you should plan and prepare for:

 - **Logs**: Appropriate logs are being collected by your logging system, like Azure Monitor Logs.
 Logs should include:
   - Activity logs to observe changes and events on services.